lbragile/TabMerger/README.md

 #### Mutation Testing 🖤

 TabMerger also makes use of [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) using [Stryker Mutator](https://stryker-mutator.io/) which conviniently generates mutation reports through the use of our GitHub workflow scripts.
-However, mutation tests can take a **VERY long time** (more than 3 hours) to complete, thus to avoid them add `SKIP MUTATE` to your commit message.
+However, mutation tests can take a **VERY long time** (more than 3 hours) to complete, thus to avoid them add `SKIP MUTATION` to your commit message.
 That being said, for you Pull Request to be accepted and merged, it <u>must</u> pass all mutation testing criteria (score **above 90%**).

 ## Contact 📞